 Family holidays in Laos take you off the average tourist trail for exciting yet accessible adventures in Asia’s gentle hidden gem.

-Get hands-on with daily Laos life on a working rice farm, or trek to treehouse nests deep in the jungle.
-Walk with rescued elephants, or visit picturesque waterfalls where the skies are full of butterflies.
-Play petanque with the locals in Luang Prabang, or wander in wonder through the city’s gleaming temples.
+Get hands-on with daily Lao life on a working rice farm and trek to treehouse nests deep in the jungle.
+Discover dedicated elephant conservation, or visit picturesque waterfalls where the skies are full of butterflies.
+Play petanque with locals in Luang Prabang and wander in wonder through the city’s gleaming temples.

 Prioritise.
 Laos has loads of amazing experiences for families, but they’re often long drives apart, and the last thing kids want to be doing every couple of days is spending 8 hours plus on the road, however scenic the route might be.
 Select a few key destinations to focus on, and make use of short internal flights for speedy transfers.

 Laos is still a developing destination for tourism, which is one of its appealing aspects, but this does mean it can be tricky to get hold of things you might need when travelling with little ones.
 Make sure you take your own supply of any essentials like nappies or formula.

 Without the complication of a coastline, Laos’ weather is relatively straight-forward compared with much of Asia, with distinct dry and wet seasons.
 The best of the weather is on the cards between October and April, making Laos a particularly top choice for a bit of family winter sun or a refreshing spring break.
 Although things generally get wetter from May to September, thanks to its elongated outline and differing altitudes Laos can be great for family travel all year round.
 Temperatures throughout the country are greatly affected by altitude, with higher altitudes in the north, central and eastern regions reducing the average temperatures by several °C, bringing the hottest weather between March and June down to a more comfortable level.